Siddiqullah Chowdhury: Controversies

-On 17 May 2017, Ebela reported that Chowdhury was using a red beacon on his car to avoid traffic congestion after a Central BJP Govt. order the previous month banned its use.
+On 17 May 2017, Ebela reported that Chowdhury was using a red beacon on his car to avoid traffic congestion after Government of India banned its use.
 He defended himself by contrasting his usage of the beacon with that of Noor ur Rahman Barkati, imam of Tipu Sultan Mosque, who had previously been spotted using it.
 Chowdhury said that unlike Barkati, his beacon was given to him by the state government and he had not received any notice from that authority to discontinue its use.

 Regarding Barkati, Chowdhury commented that if he is to continue to live in India, he must follow Indian rules.
 He also stated his belief that Barkati would obtain a political position in Pakistan.
 Consequently, Barkati was sacked from his post.